brainhack-school2020/deep_representational_learning/README.md

 # Summary

-I'm a PhD student at Université de Montréal.
+I'm a PhD student at Université de Montréal & University of Birmingham (UK).
 I use an aggregate of psychophysics, EEG, and computational techniques to understand individual differences in vision, specifically in object/face recognition.

 The practical objectives of this project were to develop skills in Python, data visualisation and developping better coding habits with Github.

 The general aim of this project is to understand and visualize how deep neural networks represent visual stimuli compared to our brain.
-For human representations, we will be using high-density EEG signal from a simple visual task.
+For human representations, we will use high-density EEG signal from a simple visual task.

 The project will unfold in three steps.